Step 2. Specify Target Server

 For a Linux-based Oracle server, do the following:

-1. In the Server drop-down list, specify a target Oracle server.
-You can select an Oracle server from the list or enter a DNS name of the target Oracle server.
+1. In the Server field, specify the DNS name or IP address of the target Oracle server.

 2. In the SSH port field, specify the port number of the selected Oracle server.

-3. In the Account filed, specify an account under which to connect to the specified server.
+3. In the Account field, specify an account under which to connect to the specified server.
+For more information on the required user account configuration, see the Permissions section.

 4. In the Password field, enter the password.